gtumedei/irs-project/README.md

 `lib/MeMBotFirmware`

 To ease controller development and reduce code duplication among different control programs, we have created a MeMBotFirmware Arduino library, that:
-- Includes the Makeblock library
+- includes the Makeblock library;
-- Implements the following features that are common among controllers: handling the builtin button, the IR receiver, and the two wheels, emitting tones from the buzzer, manually controlling the robot with the IR remote
+- implements the following features that are common among controllers: handling the builtin button, the IR receiver, and the two wheels, emitting tones from the buzzer, manually controlling the robot with the IR remote;
-- Declares an `autoMode` function that the final controller has to implement with the actual behaviors of the robot
+- declares an `autoMode` function that the final controller has to implement with the actual behaviors of the robot.

 ## Control programs